 Anticipated Project Activities

-Describe the merged data in figures and tables.
+Describe the compiled dataset in tables and figures.

 Preferred Student Qualifications and Skills

-Stata will be used for this project—I have a presence for someone with some pre-existing programming ability (R, stata, SAS, python, etc.) but it not required
+Stata will be used for this project—I have a preference for someone with some pre-existing programming ability (Stata, R, GIS, Python, etc.) but not mandatory.

 Anticipated Follow-up Teaching/Professional Activity for Student